dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 which outputs:
 {{< figure_resizing src="lr_find.png" >}}

-The most optimal learning rate value is lies in the region where the loss descends most rapidly.
+The most optimal learning rate value lies in the region where the loss descends most rapidly.
 From the figure above, this is somewhere in between `1e-4` to `1e-2`.
 The orange dot on the plot shows the point where the slope is the steepest and is generally a good value to use as the learning rate.